Victoria Canal: Early life and education

 Canal was born in Munich, Germany, to Gwen Tinius, an architect and artist, and Francisco Canal, a businessman.
 She was brought up in a global third culture kid lifestyle, living in Shanghai, Tokyo, Barcelona, Madrid, Dubai, and Amsterdam.
-Canal is of Cuban and American heritage, but refers to herself as Spanish-American, as she says Spain is where she was raised most of her life.
-She was born without her right forearm due to amniotic band syndrome, but once her grandmother introduced her to music early on, from age six onward, she began taking classical lessons in both piano and voice and learned how to play at a high level despite her disability.
+Canal is of Cuban and American heritage but refers to herself as Spanish-American, as she says Spain is where she was raised most of her life.

+Canal was born without her right forearm due to amniotic band syndrome.
+She was inspired to play piano at the age of four after watching her grandmother play for her church and began taking classical lessons in both piano and voice at the age of six.
+Her piano teacher originally taught her to play with only her left hand, but her mother encouraged her to play with both hands.
+She switched to pop music at the age of 11.

-By age 11 she discovered songwriting and drew inspiration from artists like John Mayer and Gavin DeGraw, delving further into pop sensibility.
+By the age of 11, she discovered songwriting and drew inspiration from artists like John Mayer and Gavin DeGraw, delving further into pop sensibility.
 She participated in local and school competitions and began booking her own concerts.
 Upon moving to Barcelona in 2013, Canal decided to switch to an online school program to free up more time to pursue music more professionally.

-Career

-Beginnings, 2013–2014
+Music career

+2013–2016: Career beginnings and Into the Pull
-At age 13 while living in Dubai, Canal recorded her first original demo CD at JR Studios, which received several placements on MBC, Dubai One, and others.
-Following that she was granted a full-tuition scholarship to Berklee College of Music's summer performance program.

-Canal moved to Barcelona at age 14 and studied at Jazz Conservatory en el Aula del Conservatori, but returned to Berklee College of Music that summer with a second full-tuition scholarship.
-After receiving her certificate from el Aula del Conservatori, Canal began traveling back and forth between Madrid and Atlanta, Georgia, in the fall of 2014, to begin training with vocal coach "Mama Jan" Smith.
+By the age of 13, while living in Dubai, Canal had performed on TV channels such as Dubai One and MBC 1 and recorded her first original demo CD at JR Studios.
+At the age of 14, she was granted a full-tuition scholarship to Berklee College of Music's summer performance program.
+Not long after, Canal moved to Barcelona and studied at Jazz Conservatory en el Aula del Conservatori.
+She returned to Berklee College of Music the following summer with a second full-tuition scholarship.
+After receiving her certificate from el Aula del Conservatori, Canal traveled between Madrid and Atlanta, Georgia, to train with vocal coach "Mama Jan" Smith.
+In 2014, she won the Eddie’s Attic biannual Songwriter Shootout.

-2015–2016

-As her training became more serious, Canal and her mother relocated to Atlanta in April 2015 so Victoria could record her debut EP, Into the Pull, and go on her first tour.
-Canal recorded the EP with her vocal coach, Jesse Owen Astin, and Demond Mickens, targeting its release on January 29, 2016.
+Canal and her mother relocated to Atlanta in April 2015 so Victoria could record her debut EP, Into the Pull, and go on her first tour opening for Joan Osborne.